 Follow the red cable (positive cable) down from the battery to the solenoid.
 Then continue to follow the cable down to the starter.
 Make sure all cables are secure and make a good connection.

-Corroded Mower Battery Connections on a Cub Cadet Battery
+Corroded Mower Battery Connections

 Next, check the connections to make sure they are not green or white with corrosion.
 This can cause the Cub Cadet battery to keep dying because of a loss of continuity.